• Subscribe

 New Mexico Sen. Cindy Nava will launch a series of community dialogues next month, offering constituents an opportunity to discuss issues facing District 9, which covers Placitas, Algodones, Bernalillo, Corrales and parts of Rio Rancho.

-Sen. Nava to kick off community dialogue series in December
+Sen. Nava to kick off community dialogue series in Bernalillo

 Sandoval County Commission